devckla/devckla.github.io/CONTRIBUTING.md

 7. Request for a Pull request review on our facebook group or by tagging project lead contributors.
 8 Your changes will be reviewed and added to the codebase.

-## TODO

-- Integrating login page with firebase
-- Integrating register page with firebase
-  - Add JS that creates checkboxes from an array of values
-  - Add ability to add frameworks and languages as tags using Js
-  - Make the gender bottons work
-  - Add ability to takein tags as an array of skills to push to database

 ## Code of Conduct

 ### Our Pledge